 The primary legal consequences include:

-- Rescission rights- Parties can terminate contracts and restore pre-agreement positions
+- Rescission rights — parties can terminate and restore pre-agreement positions

-- Restitution claims- Recovery of value provided despite invalid consideration
+- Restitution claims — recovery of value provided despite invalid consideration, based on unjust enrichment

 1. Contract becomes unenforceable and rescission rights